oliverius/logo/docs/part1.md

 });
 ```

 But since we don't use jQuery we don't need it that way.
-Also, we just want the code to run from an external javascript file in the future and we don't want to be worried that we waited for the event `window.onload` or not, so the easiest way since the code is read top to bottom is to add to the bottom of the `body` element the code:
+Also, we just want the code to run from an external javascript file in the future and we don't want to be worried that we waited for the event `window.onload` or not, so the easiest way since the code is read top to bottom is to add the script to the bottom of the `body` element:

 ```html
 <!DOCTYPE html>